- Before Legal Action is Filed

 After court trial, the court clerk will prepare a formal judgment and mail notices of entry of judgment to all parties.

-There are a number of resources available in the community which may be able to assist you.
+There are several resources available in the community which may be able to assist you.
 These agencies are listed in the Community Resources section of this site.

 The court provides interpreters for Unlawful Detainer matters.
-Please contact the Unlawful Detainer Court to make the necessary arrangements.
+Please contact the Unlawful Detainer, Office of the Clerks at (916) 875-7746 to make the necessary arrangements.

 The court provides accommodations for persons with disabilities upon request.